-Douglas Crase is known for a single book of poems, The Revisionist.
+Douglas Crase is best known for a single book of poems, The Revisionist.

-When The Revisionist appeared in 1981 its unusual rhetorical address was widely recognized.
-"I think I speak for many,” reflected David Kalstone as he introduced Crase to an audience at the Guggenheim Museum, "in saying it appeared with that sense of completeness of utterance and identity that must have come with the first books of Wallace Stevens—Harmonium—and Elizabeth Bishop—North and South.”
+When The Revisionist appeared in 1981 its unusual rhetoric was widely noted.
+“I think I speak for many,” reflected critic David Kalstone, “in saying it appeared with that sense of completeness of utterance and identity that must have come with the first books of Wallace Stevens—Harmonium—and Elizabeth Bishop—North and South.”

-On his departure from law school Crase was called to the dean’s office for an explanation.
-When he remarked that his classes were boring the dean countered, “My son, ninety per cent of life is boring.”
+A law school dropout, Crase was once called to the dean’s office to explain himself.
+When he remarked that his classes were boring, the dean countered, “My son, ninety per cent of life is boring.”
 Since that interview, he has received a Guggenheim Fellowship, a Whiting Writers’ Award, and a MacArthur Fellowship for his work.
-Committed to the city - he was for three years a Fellow of the New York Institute for the Humanities – he also makes time for a mountain stream in Northeast Pennsylvania.
+Committed to the city, he also makes time for a mountain stream in Northeast Pennsylvania.